 - A short personal statement (max. one page) describing their eligibility and how this award will impact their career in science

-- A letter of endorsement by a prominent neuroscientist, outlining the suitability of the candidate for the award, should accompany the nomination
+- A brief candidate endorsement by a prominent neuroscientist, outlining their suitability for the award, should accompany the nomination